 Certificate in brain injury studies

-Each module will have four workshops covering the theoretical aspects, which students will have to attend, in two blocks of two days per module.
+The first module will have four workshops days and the second will have three, covering the theoretical aspects, which students must attend.
 This will be consolidated with self directed distance learning through online resources.

-The first module is 'Understanding Brain Injury' and is aimed at professionals, carers and anyone interested in the issues related to sustaining an acquired or traumatic brain injury.
-The module will cover how injury is often sustained, the anatomy and physiology of the brain, the physical, cognitive, behavioural and social consequences for brain injured individuals, families and carers.
-It will also indentify relevant legal and statutory factors which may impact following a brain injury.
+The first module is 'Understanding Brain Injury' and is aimed at professionals, carers and anyone interested in the issues related to sustaining an acquired or traumatic brain injury within adults.
+The module will cover how injury is often sustained and their causes, the anatomy and physiology of the brain, the physical, cognitive, behavioural and social consequences for brain injured individuals, families and carers, communication and rehabilitation.
+It will also identify relevant legal and statutory factors which may impact following a brain injury.

-Each module has 5,000 word assessments which are divided into a case study and an essay.
+Each module has a 5,000 word assessment which are divided into a case study and an essay.

-We run the course from Headway - the brain injury association head office in Nottingham and the course costs £1100+VAT per person.
+We run the course from Headway - the brain injury association head office in Nottingham and the course costs £1200+VAT per person.

 Numbers are limited to 25 per cohort and places are allocated on a first come, first served basis from the initial declaration of interest.

 To register your interest in our certificate course please contact our Training Department on firstname.lastname@example.org